 But before you start using Aquaphor, you must be aware of its potential side effects.

 Potential Side Effects Of Aquaphor

-Aquaphor may cause allergic contact dermatitis due to the presence of lanolin alcohol (wool alcohol).
+Negative reactions from Aquaphor are rare and the product is generally considered safe for use.
+However, it may cause allergic contact dermatitis (a rash) due to the presence of lanolin alcohol (wool alcohol).
 According to a study, 52% of those who used Aquaphor for healing had complained of redness compared to 12% of those who used white petrolatum jelly (1).

 Aquaphor can aggravate oily or acne-prone skin, resulting in outbreaks.
 However, if you are allergic to Aquaphor, it may cause burning, stinging, redness, or irritation.
 Contact your doctor immediately if any of these side effects continue or worsen.